bpowers/liquid-types/README.md

 TODO
 ----

-- [ ] print out all subtype constraints
 - [ ] perform substitutions
 - [ ] remove explicit 'wellformed' C, and just generate a from hashsets in Ref
 - [ ] Builtin functions - in the builtin type environment and evaluation context